-How Internet Service Was Restored to Greenville
+How Free Public Wi-Fi Was Restored to Greenville

 The networks are being delivered to The Spot via bandwidth donated by Plumas Sierra Telecommunications in Portola, CA, in partnership with SLPnet – the Sierra-Lassen-Plumas Network.
 SLPnet is a grassroots initiative to provide internet connectivity into 3 counties during and post disaster recovery.
 Bandwidth from fiber optics cable is transferred through several “line of sight” mountain tops to Mt.
 Hough and then down to Indian Valley to Chris Meyer’s Ranch, where it is directed to the Greenville Clinic, the High School, and finally The Spot.
 Daily tests show current speeds at consistent 93-96 Mbps in The Spot area.
 The Greenville Public network requires no Password, while a separate private network is provided to The Spot businesses with an encrypted Password for security concerns.

 Repairs on Mt.
 Hough were made by Jim Kossow of Peak-to-Peak Communications while local repairs at The Spot were made by Julian Wells of the PCUSD.
 Repair costs and upgrades at The Spot were made possible through a grant donation of $1,000 by ChicoSTART of Chico, CA, and additional funding by the Indian Valley Innovation HUB (IVIH).
-Indian Valley Innovation HUB is the new business and innovation resource center for Plumas County and its Made In Plumas County initiative.
-Lara Wheeler is the Executive Director of IVIH.
-Eva Shepherd-Nicoll is the Executive Director of ChicoSTART, the GoBIZ Accelerate CA Innovation Hub supporting entrepreneurial and tech ecosystems to the whole North State, including Plumas County.

 Previous